Luxor to Cairo – all cruised out & time to fly

 Back on the little bus and when we arrive we discover that there is no reserved seating – so Kylie and I hot-foot it upstairs to the balcony where we are lucky enough to get front row seating.
 Great view.

-The show starts and personally, it doesn’t have a cracker on Karnak – but hey, when in Cairo.
 It was more of a formal history lesson on the life and times of the pyramids and sphinx and who had passed by them during their tours of duty together with a lot of laser show without any personal touch.
 However, saying that the laser lighting in the complex however was brilliant but we lacked the sense of being ‘at one’ with the setting.

 After the show it’s back on the bus to the hotel.
 Tonight’s dinner was rather a come-down from our sumptuous meals on the boat – McDonald’s and another ice-cream cone.
 Oh, how the mighty fallen – – – –